SimplifyMyCloud/smc-website/content/page/service-layer.md

 ---

 The Service Layer enables the DevOps culture within the company.
 If developers are writing applications and operations are ensuring the state of the cloud, the Service layer is where those two teams meet.
 If the developers are wrapping their application in a `rkt` container, operations are responsible for wiring up the Kubernetes service into the cloud.  *Wiring up* a service consists of ensuring logging, monitoring, observability, redundancy, and of course automation.
 Once a service is ensured to be available, the developers are then freed to experiment by launching into a service that they know is wired into the cloud.
 If a developer needs to launch a brand new service, a pull request that is approved by development *and* operations required.
-This gives the operations team the oppurutnity to verify or build into the *wiring* for that service.
+This gives the operations team the opportunity to verify or build into the *wiring* for that service.
 A discussion can then happen between development and operations on how to solve that problem with what available service.

 ---